InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Experiments

 \section{Experiments}

-In this section, we first provide the detailed description and then evaluate the performance of the proposed InDuDoNet+ on three medical image datasets by comparing with the existing representative MAR methods.
+In this section, we first provide the detailed description of the experimental setting and then evaluate the performance of the proposed InDuDoNet+ on three medical image datasets by comparing with the existing representative MAR methods.